This whole Meyer lemon cake is intensely lemony! It’s made with the entire lemon and semolina flour, drizzled with an olive oil and yogurt glaze.

 - Use your fingers to smear 1 tablespoon butter all over the inside and into the nooks and crannies of a small (3 - 4 cup capacity) Bundt pan (6 – 7 inches in diameter).
 Sprinkle 1 tablespoon of the flour into the pan and rotate to distribute the flour in an even coating over the butter.
 Knock out any excess flour by tapping the pan upside down.
 This is an important step to ensure your cake doesn’t stick to the pan.

-- Cut the lemons into wedges and remove the seeds.
-Put the lemons in a food processor and process until fairly smooth – it’s okay if some very small pieces of peel are visible – you should have about 1 cup.
+- Cut the lemons in half, then into wedges.
+Remove the seeds.
+Put the lemons in a food processor and process until fairly smooth – it’s okay if some very small pieces of peel are visible – you should have about 1/2 cup.

 - In a small bowl, whisk remaining 1 cup flour together with the semolina, salt, baking powder and baking soda.

-- To make the glaze, stir together all the ingredients until smooth; add 1 teaspoon or more water to reach a thick but pourable consistency.
+- To make the glaze, stir together all the ingredients until smooth.
 Drizzle the glaze over the cooled cake and let it set before slicing.

 Inspired by Whole Orange Cake

 Hi there!
 I’m Karen, a mother of two and a professionally trained cook certified in holistic nutrition.